onethawt/idaplugins-list/README.md

 * [MyNav](https://code.google.com/p/mynav/): MyNav is a plugin for IDA Pro to help reverse engineers in the most typical task like discovering what functions are responsible of some specifical tasks, finding paths between "interesting" functions and data entry points.

 * [Optimice](https://code.google.com/p/optimice/): This plugin enables you to remove some common obfuscations and rewrite code to a new segment.
 Currently supported optimizations are: Dead code removal, JMP merging, JCC opaque predicate removal, Pattern based deobfuscations

+* [X86Emu](http://www.idabook.com/ida-x86emu/):  Its purpose is to allow a reverse engineer the chance to step through x86 code while reverse engineering a binary.
+The plugin can help you step through any x86 binary from any platform.
+For Windows binaries, many common library calls are trapped and emulated by the emulator, allowing for a higher fidelity emulation.
+I find it particularly useful for stepping through obfuscated code as it automatically reorganizes an IDA disassembly based on actual code paths.

 ## Commercial Plugins